IHP-GmbH/IHP-Open-PDK/ihp-sg13g2/libs.tech/openems/README.md

 The example code references two external files: SG13G2 technology setup and a utility to write Touchstone S1P files.

-# Python example
+# Python inductor example
 The Python examples SG13_L2n0_mesh1.5um_v2.py and SG13_L2n0_mesh1um_v2.py model a 2nH inductor over frequency range 0 to 30 GHz.
 One single port is defined between the terminals, so that we get 1-port S-parameters.
 In the model code, that results is converted into the equivalent series elements and L,R, Q are plotted over frequency.

-The difference between both models is mesh density, 1.5µm and 1µm.
+The difference between both models is mesh density, 1.5um and 1um.

+Model SG13_L2n0_2port_groundpolygon_mesh1.5um.py shows how to create a 2-port simulation with a common ground node.
+That ground node is connected to bulk substrate, so that simulation results include both series effects (in coil)  and shunt effects (coil to substrate).
+In openEMS (FDTD) that requires excitation at both ports, one after another.
+In the code, function createSimulation() is called twice, once for each port, to run these two excitations.
+Only with both results we get the full 2x2 element S-matrix for Touchstone *.s2p export.

-For the Python examples, all code (including technology setup and S1P export) is included in a single file.
+For the Python inductor models, all code (including technology setup and S1P export) is included in a single file.

+# Python transmission line example
+Model SG13_line_2port_TM2overM1_880um_PML.py represents an RFIC microstrip line simulated using two ports.
+The line is on TopMetal2 over Metal1 ground, line width w=15um for 50 Ohm.

+FDTD method excites one port at a time: excite port 1 to get S11 and S21, excite port 2 to get S22 and S12.
+In this model, function createSimulation() is called twice, once for each port, to run these two excitations.
+Only with both results we get the full 2x2 element [S] matrix so that we can create an S2P output file.
+For this transmission line, simulation results are compared to measurements.
+Measurement data for the line is obtained by de-embedding the pad sections from raw measurement.

 # Metal model
 Typical openEMS examples for PCB use flat conductors that are infinitely small for the